 Proofreading is by far one of the simpler editing forms and is relatively cheap.
 It usually entails having someone who has never seen your work, go over it and look for errors that you may have overlooked.

-It is less extensive than other editing styles, but it is still a very important step when preparing your work, before the final print out.
-The errors proofreaders look for is usually grammar, spelling, punctuation and formatting.
+It is less extensive than other editing styles, but it is still a very important step when preparing your work, before the final printout.
+The errors proofreaders look for are usually grammar, spelling, punctuation, and formatting.

 This type of editing is usually done in the later phases of the book editing process.
 It is technically the final check before your book is given the green light to be printed.